Sleep Medicine Billing Services in Colorado

 Every CO payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Sleep Medicine Claims
+Anthem Blue Cross Blue Shield of Colorado Sleep Medicine Claims

-Anthem Blue Cross Blue Shield processes the largest share of Colorado commercial sleep medicine claims.
+Anthem Blue Cross Blue Shield of Colorado processes the largest share of Colorado commercial sleep medicine claims.
 We know their CO specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-Health First Colorado Sleep Medicine Billing
+Health First Colorado (the state's Medicaid program brand) Sleep Medicine Billing

-Medicare (Novitas Solutions) Sleep Medicine Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Sleep Medicine Coverage

 Denial Prevention for Colorado Sleep Medicine